redpelicans/formo/README.md

   * `defaultValue`: default value at initialisation and after a `reset` of the field
   * `domainValue`: `Array` containing all values or key/value object.
 If present will override `type` and `pattern`
   * `multiValue`: value will be an Array, individual values will be checked
-  * `checkDomainValue`: boolean whether or not to check field's value within it's domain value
+  * `checkDomainValue`: boolean whether or not to check field's value within it's domain value, default `true`
   * `valueChecker`: Object, if present, will override `type`, `pattern` and `domainValue`.
     * `checker`: `function` that takes a value and current document if exists and returns a `Promise` that should be resolved as `true` if value is correct
     * `debounce`: will call `checker` only milliseconds after last value received